david-knott/moderncompilerinjava/CURRENT.md

 String literals are not implemented in DataFrag.

+SEQ normalise function works, but I am not happy with it.

+IntelFrame contructor, where we create a new frame for a function.
+Loops through the formals list, checking if they variables should escape or not

-Just implemented the callee save and restore code in procEntryExit1
+I just implemented the callee save and restore code in procEntryExit1

 Need to build a recusive normalise function that converts a sequence of sequence into more easy to read ones.